As adoptive parents, a question I’m frequently asked is why we chose private adoption when we decided to adopt a baby.

-- You are likely to get a child who is either a) coming from home without rules or boundaries plus whatever trauma the child sustained that caused the state to remove them, or b) coming from a previous foster home who for many different reasons cannot or will not keep the child.
+- You are likely to get a child who is either a) coming from a home without rules or boundaries plus whatever trauma (or even child abuse) the child sustained that caused the state to remove them, or b) coming from a previous temporary home or group homes who for many different reasons cannot or will not keep the child.

 - You are likely to have a child with undiagnosed disorders, behavioral issues, or physical/mental delays.

 - You are likely to participate in the reunification process with the biological parents if the case moves in that direction.
-That means visitation with the biological parents anywhere from one time a month to a few times a week.
+That means visitation with the family members anywhere from one time a month to a few times a week.

 - You are likely to experience a higher level of behavioral issues following the visitations with the biological parents.

-- Your primary goals as a foster parent are reunification with the biological parents, but also to be an advocate for the child.
+- The primary goal of foster care is family reunification with the child’s birth parents, but you are also an advocate for the child.
 This can sometimes be a very conflicting role.